Linkurious/linkurious.js/plugins/sigma.plugins.dragNodes/README.md

 ---

 This plugin provides a method to drag & drop nodes.
+The mouse pointer must move outside of the node during drag to enable the node to move freely on screen ("sticky" effect).
 At the moment, this plugin is not compatible with the WebGL renderer.

 Combined with a lasso selection like in the following example, it provides an intuitive experience to the users: